Essential Phillip Island Nature Encounters

 The area has spectacular views over to Seal Rocks and the mainland, as well as the stunning southern coast of Phillip Island with its rugged basalt rock formations.

-Birdlife is abundant as this is an important breeding area for several species of sea birds.
+Bird life is abundant as this is an important breeding area for several species of sea birds.

 The visitor centre has wonderful displays showing various aspects of sea life in Westernport Bay.